-Starbucks: “Digital Flywheel” is a masterclass example of world-class digital transformation, powered by artificial and business intelligence.
-Built around the four key pillars (personalization, orders, payments, and rewards), Starbuck’s “Digital Flywheel” is a cloud-based engine that provides highly accurate suggestions about food and drinks.
+Starbucks: "Digital Flywheel" is a masterclass example of world-class digital transformation, powered by artificial and business intelligence.
+Built around the four key pillars (personalization, orders, payments, and rewards), Starbucks's “Digital Flywheel” is a cloud-based engine that provides highly accurate suggestions about food and drinks.

 Amazon: Business intelligence enables Amazon to gain a better understanding of their customers' preferences by harvesting data from disparate sources like viewed products, reviews given, and shipping addresses.
 This allowed them to offer more accurate "frequently bought together" products.